tomorrowflow/context-portal/conport_mcp_deep_dive.md

 *   **Structured Data Management:** ConPort defines several core data entities (see Section 2) to structure project knowledge, such as decisions, progress, system patterns, and custom data.
 *   **Tool-Based Interaction:** AI assistants interact with ConPort by calling its defined MCP tools, each designed for a specific operation (e.g., logging a decision, retrieving active context).
 *   **Knowledge Graph Construction:** ConPort facilitates the creation of a project-specific knowledge graph by storing structured entities (decisions, code patterns, glossary terms) and allowing explicit, queryable relationships to be defined between them using tools like `link_conport_items`.
+*   **Vector Embeddings & Semantic Search:** ConPort generates and stores vector embeddings for key text content within various entities, enabling semantic similarity search.
 *   **RAG Enablement:** The system is designed to be a core component for Retrieval Augmented Generation (RAG) workflows.
-Its rich querying capabilities (FTS, direct retrieval, graph traversal) allow AI agents to fetch relevant context to augment their generative tasks, leading to more accurate and grounded outputs.
+Its rich querying capabilities (FTS, semantic search, direct retrieval, graph traversal) allow AI agents to fetch relevant context to augment their generative tasks, leading to more accurate and grounded outputs.
 ## 2. Core Data Entities & Database Schema

 ConPort utilizes an SQLite database, specific to each workspace, to store its structured context.
 The key data entities and their corresponding database tables are: